First-year or freshman student

 You can apply to Suffolk University Madrid Campus as a transfer student if you have been or are currently enrolled in a college or university undergraduate program, you have completed or are completing coursework for credit, and wish to transfer to Suffolk University Madrid Campus to continue your studies to earn an undergraduate/bachelor's degree.

-Requirements are different for incoming freshmen and transfer students.
+Application requirements are different for incoming freshmen and transfer students.

 To apply, use the common application for our degree program and fill it out completely.
-The application is valid for both campuses, so just be sure to indicate your preference to start at the Madrid Campus on the Supplemental Information Form, under Academic Information - "Location: Suffolk/Madrid".
+The application is valid for both campuses, Madrid and Boston, so be sure to indicate your preference to start at the Madrid Campus on the Supplemental Information Form, under Academic Information - "Location: Suffolk/Madrid".
 Then send all the appropriate documents to the Office of Admission.
 Documentation can be sent to either Madrid or Boston, see the exact contact details here.

 Study Abroad Program